IRS Tax Payment Plan: Taxes Installment Agreement Payments Plans

 Yes, the IRS can refuse your installment agreement proposal.
 There are three grounds for this.
 These are:

-Should the IRS identify that the information you provided in Form 433-A or the Collection Information Statement is incorrect, it would reject your proposal.
+Should the IRS identify that the information you provided in Form 433-A or the Collection Information Statement needs to be corrected, it would reject your proposal.

 Understandably, the IRS would be reluctant to give you another installment agreement if you had one but did not pay as agreed.

-Whether through charitable donations or large credit card payments, once the IRS is convinced that you live an unnecessary luxurious life, it would reject your installment agreement proposal.
+Whether through charitable donations or large credit card payments, once the IRS is convinced that you live an unnecessarily luxurious life, it will reject your installment agreement proposal.

 Although your agreement with the IRS concerning installment payments bound the two of you, the IRS can revoke your installment agreement under the following situations:

-The IRS is entitled to revoking your agreement if you miss payments by not paying on time or not paying in full.
-This does not happen immediately.
-Generally, a month or two month waiting period is granted before the revocation is made.
-During this time, the IRS would send out a notice to warn of revocation or allow you to reinstate the installment agreement by paying the outstanding balance.
+The IRS is entitled to revoke your agreement if you miss payments by not paying on time or not paying in full.
+This takes time to happen.
+Generally, a month or two-month waiting period is granted before revocation.
+During this time, the IRS would notify you of revocation or allow you to reinstate the installment agreement by paying the outstanding balance.

 The IRS can also revoke your installment agreement if it discovers you have knowingly provided incomplete or inaccurate information during negotiation.

-The failure to file or pay future income tax bills would lead to revoking your installment agreement.
+Failing to file or pay future income tax bills would revoke your installment agreement.

 Is An IRS Repayment Plan Necessary?